 Is your senior leadership team under increased pressure as a result of increased regulation, changing demands and the need to be more accountable?
 Do you know senior executives who have expressed an interest in wanting to grow and improve?
 Or may be you know senior executives who need to improve their performance.
 What have you offered to help them?
 Are you making the most of Executive Coaching?

-Recommending Executive Coaching
+Recommending Coaching for Senior Leadership

 Recent experiences of working with senior leadership teams have reminded me of the significant and powerful contribution executive coaching can make in supporting individuals.
-Although Coach Mentoring Ltd is providing executive coaches to a wide range of organisations, it would seem that executive coaching is not something that is being readily recommended to senior people, even in companies where coaching is a feature of their development activities.
+Although Coach Mentoring Ltd consultants provide executive coaches to a wide range of organisations, it would seem that executive coaching is not something that is being readily recommended to senior people, even in companies where coaching is a feature of their development activities.
 It’s definitely a strong option to consider for senior leadership development.

 The Benefits of Executive Coaching